The Story of Air Mail Pick-Up

 Jennings Randolph (Longtime Congressman) and I share the same hometown of Elkins, WV.
 The last time I visited with him, he wanted to make sure nobody forgot that he was the "Legislative Father" of the Air Mail Pick-up service.
 This story will help modern historians get a feel for that era.
 Congressman Randolph shared the story with me and now I get to share it with you.

 The Air Mail pick-up service was designed to bring those of us from small towns in the USA a chance to learn of the outside world a little faster because:

 The major airlines at the time planned their routes between cities between 150-250 miles apart and sometimes as far as 700 miles apart.
 The communities that would be served by Triple A were only 17.5 miles apart on average.
 Some of them were closer than that..

-Major airlines didn't want to make landings more often than one an hour to hour and a half.
+Major airlines didn't want to make landings more often than one to one and a half hours.
 Triple A on the other hand had stations as close as 5 to 22 minutes apart.

 Major airline schedules called for speeds averaging 155 m.p.h. while the speed of the Pick-up service averaged a scheduled speed of 110 m.p.h. never cruising at speeds over 140 m.p.h.